-Early intervention is critical for the success of young children with developmental delays.
-We promote a safe, nurturing, nonrestrictive educational environment while working collaboratively with staff, family and community.
+Early intervention is critical to the success of young children with developmental delays.
+We promote a safe, nurturing, nonrestrictive educational environment while working collaboratively with staff, family, and community.
 Our programs are designed to provide a positive experience to all children and their families, where economic, cultural, and educational diversity is valued.

 Children identified with disabilities may participate in early intervention through our Early Childhood Special Education (ECSE) programs.
 This includes a range of options which may be implemented by appointment-based services, services provided in the child’s community preschool setting, or for children demonstrating significant delays, in our integrated preschool with peer models.
 The frequency and duration of the services are determined by the IEP team and based on individual student needs.